Murong Shaozong: Battle of Woyang

 With the Liang threat dealt with, Shaozong then turned to fight Hou Jing at Woyang (渦陽; in modern Bozhou, Anhui).
 When Hou Jing first heard that Han Gui was attacking, he mockingly said, "What good is a child who eats pig intestines?"
 Then, when he heard that Gao Yue was arriving, he said, "The soldiers are elite, but the general is ordinary."
 Hou Jing looked down on all the generals that were sent to fight him, but when he heard that Shaozong was coming, he knocked his saddle with a look of fear and said, "Who told that Xianbei whelp (Gao Cheng) to send Shaozong here?
-If so, is King Gao (Gao Huan) still alive?"
+Is King Gao (Gao Huan) still alive?"

 In January 548, Hou Jing brought his forces to fight Shaozong at Woyang.
 Hou Jing sent an envoy to Shaozong, stating, "Are you here to see off the guests or are you here to attain victory?"
 To which Shaozong replied, "I am here to decide the battle."
 Shaozong then arranged his soldiers to follow the direction of the wind while Hou Jing closed his gates to wait for the wind to stop blowing.
 He warned his soldiers to keep on guard as Hou Jing was cunning and had a tendency to attack from behind.
 Hou Jing had his soldiers equipped with short armour and short swords before ordering them to charge at the Eastern Wei army.
 He also specifically instructed them to lower their aim and chop at the enemies’ shin and horses’ legs.
 Shaozong lost the initial bout as he fell from his horse while his lieutenant, Liu Feng was injured and the Inspector of Xian province, Zhang Zunye (張遵業) was captured.